apollo

 Caution

-Do not drive or operate machinery if you experience drowsiness and increased/uneven heart rate while using Combimeg CFC Free Inhaler 120 MDI.
+Do not drive or operate machinery if you experience drowsiness and an increased or uneven heart rate while using Combimeg CFC Free Inhaler 120 MDI.
 This may affect your ability to drive.
 Seek medical attention if the symptoms persist longer.

 bannner image